$G$-Tutte polynomials and abelian Lie group arrangements: Arrangements over abelian groups and deletion-contraction

 \section{Arrangements over abelian groups and deletion-contraction}

-Let $\Gamma$ be a finitely generated abelian group, $\A=\{\alpha_1, \dots, \alpha_n\}\subset\Gamma$ a list (multiset) of finitely many elements, and $G$ an arbitrary abelian group.
+Let $\Gamma$ be a finitely generated abelian group, $\A=\{\alpha_1, \dots, \alpha_n\}\subset\Gamma$ a list (multiset) of finitely many elements, and $G$ an arbitrary abelian group with the unit $e\in G$.
 In this section, we define arrangements over $G$, and prove the set-theoretic deletion-contraction formula by generalizing an idea of D'Adderio-Moci \cite[\S 3.2]{dad-mo}.